tier4/CalibrationTools/docs/tutorials/tag_based_sfm_calibrator.md

 ## Data preprocessing

-Once the sensor detections, external camera images, and external camera intrinsics have been added, the `Process scenes` button should be enabled as shown in the following image.
+Once the sensor detections, external camera images, and external camera intrinsics have been added, the `Process scenes` button should become enabled as shown in the following image.

 <p align="center">
   <img src="../images/tag_based_sfm_calibrator/menu2.png" alt="menu1"/>
 </p>

 By pressing it, the calibrator will process all the external images, extracting the tag detections from them.
-The process should last a few minutes, and when it finishes. the `Calibrate base_link` button should become enabled, as shown in the following image:
+The process should last a few minutes, and when it finishes, the `Calibrate base_link` button should become enabled, as shown in the following image:

 <p align="center">
   <img src="../images/tag_based_sfm_calibrator/menu3.png" alt="menu1"/>